bsantandert/ecommerce/backend/README.md

 ## Database configuration file

-The database configuration file has default values that can will be replaced by environment variables.
+The database configuration file has default values that can be replaced by environment variables.

 ```ts
 {